Suggested Reading List

 Description: Not just a love story (it includes the tale of Mowat meeting the woman who would become his wife), this is an unforgettable portrait of the last of the outport people and life aboard a Newfoundland coastal steamer.

 Author: Brad Kessler

 Description: One fall night, an innkeeper on a remote island in Nova Scotia watches an airplane plummet to the sea.
 As the search for survivors envelops the island, the mourning families gather at the inn, waiting for news of those they have lost.

 Cod, A Biography of a Fish That Changed the World

 Author: Mark Kurlansky

-Description: A sparkling extended essay on the cod in the tradition of Lopez or McPhee, looking at the importance of the fish to cuisine, commerce and history, throwing light on Viking voyages, the Hanseatic League, and both Scnadinavian and Canadian economic history.
+Description: A sparkling extended essay on the cod, looking at the importance of the fish to cuisine and history, as well as to Scandinavian, American and Canadian commerce.

 Exploring Nova Scotia

 Description: The revised and updated fifth edition of this popular guide features unique information on attractions, leisure activities, over 400 hidden adventures and accommodations and dining in the province.